-Scholarship Matrix Table
+2. Scholarship Matrix Table

-Every Scholarship Portfolio must also include a personalized Promotion Matrix Table.
-The Table will help you document "excellent" or "meritorious" performance in scholarship, according to the SOM approved Promotion Criteria Matrix.
+Every scholarship portfolio must also include a personalized Promotion Matrix Table.
+The Matrix Table will help you document "excellent" or "meritorious" performance in scholarship, according to the SOM approved Promotion Criteria.
 The Matrix Table is a bulleted list of your scholarship activities and accomplishments, presented and categorized according to the SOM's criteria.
 In other words, the completed Matrix Table helps you tie your activities and accomplishments in scholarship to the specific examples of scholarship excellence (or meritorious performance) that are included in the School's Promotion Matrices.
 The completed Matrix Table also helps reviewers understand and assess the range of your scholarship activities and accomplishments.
+Reviewing the promotion matrix tables will you determine whether you should submit the matrix table for meritorious performance or excellence in scholarship.

-The Matrix Table is only a list; reviewers will refer to your scholarship narrative for information about the importance and impact of the activities listed in the Matrix Table.
+The Matrix Table is only a list; reviewers will refer to your scholarship narrative and your internal and external letters of support for information about the importance and impact of the activities listed in the Matrix Table.